Followers

 Fighting French & Indians

-Fraser traveled to America to fight the French, participating in the siege of Louisbourg, which, when captured, granted Britain control of the mouth of the Saint Lawrence River.
+Fraser traveled to America to fight the French, taking part in the siege of Louisbourg, which, when captured, gave Britain control of the mouth of the Saint Lawrence River.
 He served under British General James Wolfe during the 1759 attack on Quebec, the decisive battle of the war in America.
-The 78th regiment climbed the Heights of Abraham with Wolfe, and Lieutenant Fraser was wounded in the intense fighting, while Wolfe was mortally wounded in this great victory.
+The 78th Regiment climbed the Heights of Abraham with Wolfe, and Lieutenant Fraser was wounded in the fierce fighting, while Wolfe was mortally wounded in this great victory.

 Scaling the Heights of Abraham

-Fraser’s time with the 60th and his service in America with the 78th opened his eyes to the different style of fighting in the wooded wilderness—the need for disciplined troops who could fight outside of massed formations and rely on the terrain and marksmanship to take down an enemy like the Indian allies of the French could.
-After Quebec, Fraser’s unit had garrison duty in the city and spent some time in New York, but the French and Indian part of the war was nearing its end.
+Fraser’s time with the 60th and his service in America with the 78th opened his eyes to a different style of fighting in the wooded wilderness—the need for disciplined troops who could fight outside of massed formations and rely on terrain and marksmanship to take down enemies like the Indian allies of the French.
+After Quebec, Fraser’s unit had garrison duty in the city and spent some time in New York, but the French and Indian war was nearing its end.

 Fraser's Highlanders mingle with Iroquois Braves